enze-chen/learning_modules/mse/README.md

 * Thermodynamics

-    * [Regular_solution_plot](Regular_solution_plot.ipynb): This module serves as an introduction to scientific computing for *complete beginners*.
-Your task is to generate the Gibbs free energy curves of the regular solution model.
+    * [Intro to regular solutions](Regular_solution_plot.ipynb): This module serves as an introduction to scientific computing for *complete beginners* using [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/).
+Your task is to generate the Gibbs free energy curves for the regular solution model.

-    * [Thermo_solution_models](Thermo_solution_models.ipynb): This module teaches you about Gibbs free energy curves, the common tangent construction, and the corresponding phase diagrams for ideal and regular solutions.
-There are widgets and places for you to fill in the code.
+    * [Thermodynamics of solution models](Thermo_solution_models.ipynb): This module teaches you about Gibbs free energy curves, the common tangent construction, and the corresponding phase diagrams for ideal and regular solutions.
+There are interactive widgets and places for you to fill in the code.

+    * [Eutectic system](Eutectic_solution.ipynb): This module is very similar to the previous module but is customized to plot the Gibbs free energy curves and the eutectic phase diagram.
+There is an interactive widget that allows you to change the temperature and observe the effects on the Gibbs free energy curve.

 * Characterization

-    * [XRD_indexing](XRD_indexing.ipynb): This module teaches you how to index powder XRD spectra using scientific computing tools in Python.
+    * [Indexing powder XRD spectra](XRD_indexing.ipynb): This module teaches you how to index powder XRD spectra using scientific computing tools in Python, specifically [pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/).
 It is targeted towards *complete beginners* and a good notebook to start with if you're new to Python.

-    * [XRD_trends](XRD_trends.ipynb): This module teaches you about how changing the experimental parameters will affect the powder XRD spectra.
-You can adjust some widgets at the end to change the behavior.
+    * [Trends in powder XRD spectra](XRD_trends.ipynb): This module teaches you about how changing the experimental parameters will affect the powder XRD spectra.
+The widgets at the end correspond to different parameters that will change the peak profile.

 ## Usage